AlayaCare can calculate gross payroll and export enough information for an external payroll system to calculate gross to net.

 In the Details dialog, payroll items can be filtered by pay item type:

-Premium will be calculated and listed visit by visit (i.e., line per visit affected)
+Premiums will be calculated and listed visit by visit (i.e., line per visit affected).

 You can also filter by Pay Code, Employee, Client, or text from the Memo.
 The Memo will include premium details or shift details, where applicable.